SteelSeries/gamesense-sdk/doc/api/json-handlers-screen.md

 The `context-frame-key` key takes a string.
 The string is treated as a key in the object sent in the `frame` key in the event payload, if specified.
 The value used is the value of this subkey, if the `frame` object exists and the `context-frame-key` specified exists as a key in that object.

 The `arg` key can be used to specify a more complex data transformation to be applied to the event data to get the value substituted.
 The value of the `arg` key is a string containing a GoLisp expression that will be evaluated to obtain the final value to display.
 The self keyword within this expression refers to the event payload object.
-This key is largely useful when using the local Golisp API rather than the JSON api, but is provided here for flexibility.
+This key is largely useful when using the local GoLisp API rather than the JSON api, but is provided here for flexibility.

 For example, assume the following event payload structure: